 - Place the steaks in the skillet and cook until a dark crust has formed, about 1 minute.
 Using tongs, flip, and cook for an additional 60 seconds on the other side.

 - Add a tablespoon of ghee, the garlic, and rosemary and let the ghee melt with the garlic and rosemary in it.

-- After a minute, grab a spoon and (use a oven mitt) lift the skillet to one side so you spoon the melted ghee over the steak.
+- After a minute, grab a spoon and (use an oven mitt), lift the skillet to one side so you spoon the melted ghee over the steak.
 Coat it really well.

 - Place skillet into the oven and cook until desired doneness is reached, about 4-5 minutes for medium-rare, flipping once.
 Add about a minute for each step-up in cooking.

-- Before serving your steak it rest for 2-3 minutes.
+- Before serving your steak, let it rest for 2-3 minutes.

 - Spoon the melted ghee on top of the steak on your plate before serving.